 Processing centers are open late November to mid-December to prepare gifts for international shipping.

 Can any age volunteer?

 All volunteers must be at least 14 years of age, regardless of a student’s grade level.
 Due to the warehouse environment, we can’t allow exceptions to this age requirement.
-At least one chaperone for every five youth is required (youth volunteers include any volunteers between the ages of 14-17).
+At least one chaperone (18 years or older) for every five youth (ages 14-17) is required.
 The primary responsibility of a chaperone is to ensure the safety and appropriate behavior of your youth.
 For the safety of all volunteers in the warehouse, processing center staff reserve the right to ask any group not acting in accordance with safety procedures and outlined policies to leave the building at any time.

 What if my child is too young to volunteer?